-- (a) Master's degree of a recognized University of a subject in question or professional qualifications like ACA, AICWA or ACS. - (b) Master's degree of recognized University in any faculty with at least two years professional experience related to the given subject. - (c) Bachelor's degree of recognized University in any faculty with at least 5 years professional experience related to the given subject. - (d) Diploma of a recognized University/Board with at least 7 years professional experience related to the given subject.
+- (a) Master's degree of a recognized University of a subject in question or professional qualifications like ACA, AICWA or ACS. - (b) Master's degree of recognized University in any faculty with at least two years - (c) Diploma of a recognized University/Board with at least 7 years professional experience related to the given subject.